mg4gh/MGMapViewer/docs/privacy.md

 **www.openandromaps.org**.
 By pressing the "Standard Karten App" button, this app is called again based on the protocol schema *mf-theme*.
 The theme download is based also on the domain
   **www.openandromaps.org**.
 - [Geocode](./Features/FurtherFeatures/Geocode/geocode.md)<br>
-This feature obviously needs some data to find location based on a name or to find an entity by a location.
 Internet access depends on the selected search provider:
   - **POI** - This search provider is based on the poi-file that is downloaded together with a mapsforge map file.
 Therefore it doesn't need internet access.
   - **Nominatim** - This search provider is based on the domain **nominatim.openstreetmap.org**.
 In case of a search request the search strings and positions for reverse geocoding are transferred to this server.
   - **GeoLatLong** - As this is only some visualisation of geo coordinates this provider has no internet access.